KungPhoo/ba67-basic/readme.md

 start with the comment `1 REMBA67` - no spaces between `REM` and `BA67` - then the interpreter switches to the Commodore style parsing and reformats your code with spaces.
-After loading, the parser returns to the default behavior.

 ### Quotes
 You can use double and single quotes.
 This way it's easier